-Côte d'Ivoire introduced new citizenship policies based on the concept of "Ivoirité," which resulted in the denial of citizenship for minority groups comprising up to 30 percent of the country's population.
+Côte d'Ivoire introduced new citizenship policies based on the concept of “Ivoirité,” which led to the denial of citizenship for minority groups, up to 30 percent of the country's population.
 Even though many were born in the country, they are denied the official documents essential for everyday life.
 The African Commission on Human and Peoples’ found that this treatment failed to respect the right to nationality, which requires the full integration of stateless minorities into Ivoirian society.

 For 33 years after independence from France in 1960, Côte d'Ivoire prospered economically under the leadership of President Felix Houphouët-Boigny.
 During this period, the country pursued a policy of broad ethnic tolerance and welcomed the plantation-worker immigrants from neighboring countries.